warrenarea/TwitchEmoteViewer/README.md

-# TwitchEmoteViewer
+# TwitchEmoteViewe
-Simple HTML/Javascript viewer to view what Twitch emotes would appear like in Twitch chat.
+Simple HTML/Javascript viewer to view what Twitch emotes would appear like in Twitch chat and Discord.

 <img src="https://github.com/warrenarea/TwitchEmoteViewer/blob/main/HowTo.png"></img>